Fordham Rams baseball: History

 Founded in the late 1850s, the Fordham Rose Hill Baseball Club of St. John's College (the precursor to Fordham University, and of no connection at all to St. John's University) played against St. Francis Xavier College in the first ever college baseball game under modern nine-man-team rules (Knickerbocker Rules, or "The New York Game") on November 3, 1859.

 There have been 56 major leaguers who have played for Fordham, including All-Star pitcher Pete Harnisch and Baseball Hall of Famer Frankie Frisch.
 Frisch, a star athlete in four different sports at Fordham, was known as the "Fordham Flash".
 Steve Bellán, a Cuban who attended what was then St. John's College from 1863 to 1868, played in the major leagues, primarily as a third baseman, and was the first Latin American in professional baseball.
 Gil McDougald, who played for the New York Yankees, was a coach on the team.
-Announcer Vin Scully, who played outfield at Fordham before achieving greater fame in the broadcast booth, hit one home run in his Fordham career, which included a game against George H. W. Bush who was playing for Yale University.
+Announcer Vin Scully, who played outfield at Fordham before achieving greater fame in the broadcast booth, hit one home run in his Fordham career, which included a game against George H. W. Bush who was playing for Yale University at the time.
 Fordham's most recent Hall of Fame inductee class in 2012 included a member of the baseball team, Bob Cole.

 In honor of the 150th anniversary of the team's first game, Fordham played Williams College, which was also celebrating its sesquicentennial of baseball play.
-University President Joseph M. McShane, who had conceived of the anniversary game, threw out the ceremonial first pitch of the game.
-Williams had lost to Amherst College July 1, 1859 and considered the first college baseball game under the now defunct Massachusetts rules, losing 73-32.
+University President Joseph M. McShane, who had conceived of the anniversary game, threw out the ceremonial first pitch for that game.
+Williams had lost to Amherst College on July 1, 1859 and considered the first college baseball game under the now defunct Massachusetts rules, losing 73-32.